trouverun/Holdem-DCRM/README.md

 # The host which is responsible for global strategy reservoir sampling and training
 GLOBAL_STRATEGY_HOST = 'localhost:50050'

-# Mapping from regret host to player,
+# A mapping from inference host to player,
 # specifying which host provides regret and strategy inference for which player(s)
 ACTOR_HOST_PLAYER_MAP = {
     # To have own process for each player: